HEALTHCARE COST & UTILIZATION PROJECT

 HCUPnet produces output by accessing precalculated statistics, tables and graphs of HCUP data to produce quick results.
 For this reason, and to protect patient confidentiality, not all types of queries are possible using HCUPnet.
 The full HCUP databases are purchased through the HCUP Central Distributor and require a statistical software package (such as SAS, SPSS, or Stata) for use.
 Researchers can program the software to extract the type of information they are seeking from the databases.

 HCUP Partners decide whether to release their State-level, public-release data through the HCUP Central Distributor and whether to have State-level statistics on HCUPnet.
 As a result, data from any given State may be available through one or both sources, and the years of participation can vary.
-Please review HCUPnet for a list of participating States and years of participation.
+Please review HCUPnet for a list of the available State statistics and years included in the query system on the State statistics pathways.
 For the Central Distributor, a summary table shows State participation by database and year.
 Complete database availability and pricing information is provided in the Database Catalog, which is found by navigating to the online HCUP Central Distributor.

 • Is the national data on HCUPnet weighted?